-They could also have programmed a Nissan transponder chip if my car had a factory immobiliser which would have worked out much cheaper then a visit to the local Nissan dealer.
-The back up plan would have been to fit the transponder chip inside the Cobra remote, but having the chip in the key is a better options as it is guaranteed to be close to the ignition barrel when needed.
+They could also have programmed a Nissan transponder chip if my car had a factory immobiliser.
+This would have worked out much cheaper than a visit to the local Nissan dealer.
+The backup plan would have been to fit the transponder chip inside the Cobra remote.
+But having the chip in the key is a better options as it is guaranteed to be close to the ignition barrel when needed.

 With the new spare key and the cobra remote sorted out, all that was left to was the install.

 I’ll leave those details until next time as this will become an essay otherwise!